akdor1154/node-serialise/README.md

 ## Caveats

 - Functions are not serialised themselves, you should define them on prototypes instead of literals.
-It is only partially possible to serialise functions, as their code is accessible but not their closure context.
+Even theoretically, is only partially possible to serialise functions, as their code is accessible but not their closure context.
 So, for example, given the following code,

 ```js
 function buildDoubler(x) {